Iadvd/RetrocomputingZXSpectrum/GameExamples/BirdyCantabile/README.md

 # Powered by The Mojon Twins La Churrera and also copyleft Iadvd under a CC BY-NC-SA 3.0 license.

+(A presentation in Spanish of this game is available in this link https://foro.speccy.org/viewtopic.php?f=6&t=5336)

 This folder contains the game Birdy Cantabile in two versions: the Android TCP/IP Virtual Joystick compatible version and a normal version for those who do not have the Spectranet compatible TCP/IP Virtual Joystick.

 This is a first release, is you find bugs please let us know (should be fine, we have tested it, but who knows...)